stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

  Let $P$ be the upper triangular Hermite normal form of the integer square matrix $d\cdot M$ where $M$ is the matrix whose rows are the coefficients of a $\mathbb{Z}$-basis of $I$ and $d$ is the least common denominator of its entries.
  The `Hash` of $I$ is defined to be the sequence consisting of the least common denominator of $\frac{1}{d}\cdot P$ and the entries of the upper triangular part of $\frac{1}{d}\cdot P$.
  This hashing method has no collisions and it is independent of the choice of $\mathbb{Z}-basis$ from which we start the procedure.
- We observed that applying the inbuild Hash function to the sequence defined above, while giving a smaller hash, it often lead to collisions.
+ We observed that applying the in-built Hash function to the sequence defined above, while giving a smaller hash, it often leads to collisions.
 <pre><b> myHash</b>(I::AlgEtQIdl)->RngInt</pre>
 Hash function.
 <pre><b> 'eq'</b>(I::AlgEtQIdl , J::AlgEtQIdl ) -> BoolElt</pre><pre><b> 'eq'</b>(I::AlgEtQIdl, S::AlgEtQOrd) -> BoolElt</pre><pre><b> 'eq'</b>(S::AlgEtQOrd,I::AlgEtQIdl) -> BoolElt</pre>